Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Nate Lowe At The Plate

-- In 35.4% of his games this season, Lowe has notched at least one RBI.
-In 21 of those games (13.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- Lowe has had at least one RBI in 35.2% of his games this year (56 of 159), with two or more RBI 21 times (13.2%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.